lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 # Graph Neural Networks for Drug Discovery in Alzheimer's Disease

-Graph neural networks are a very exciting new neural network architecture that are proving effective in processing relational data, such as molecules.
+Graph neural networks are an exciting new class of neural networksthat are proving very effective in processing relational data, such as molecules.
 In this project I developed several graph neural networks to classify molecules as drugs in the BACE dataset.
 I achieved results as high as those in the literature with an AUC score of 0.881 for my top model, GINE, compared to 0.884 for MolXPT, from paperswithcode.
+I identified which architectures are more effective for these data and wrote clean, documented, modularised reusable code which I could employ in further work.

 ## Project Objectives